takumisoftware/scrapper/README.md

 * You don't have to worry about page retrieval part, it's already implemented.

 ## Acceptance Criteria
-1. After using POST `/scrap` with root link that does exist, program should scrap all of the pages in wikipedia and save them to the database
+1. After using POST `/wiki/scrap` with root link that does exist, program should scrap all of the pages in wikipedia and save them to the database
+   1. Body of the POST: `"http://wikiscrapper.test/site1"` (with `"`)
-   1. When `html` profile is being set it should scrap wiki using html client (use `HtmlWikiClient`)
+   2. When `html` profile is being set it should scrap wiki using html client (use `HtmlWikiClient`)
-   2. When `json` profile is being set it should scrap wiki using json client (use `JsonWikiClient`)
+   3. When `json` profile is being set it should scrap wiki using json client (use `JsonWikiClient`)
-2. After using POST `/scrap` with root link that doesn't exist, program should return 404
+2. After using POST `/wiki/scrap` with root link that doesn't exist, program should return 404

 ## Implementation steps